kristopolous/DRR/server/README.md

     Listening on 8930
     [kpcc-download:16634] Starting

+Then you should get something like this:

+    $ ps af
+    ...
+    16885 pts/14   Ss+    0:00 -zsh
+    16626 pts/14   S+     0:00  \_ kpcc-manager
+    16633 pts/14   S+     0:00      \_ kpcc-webserver
+    16634 pts/14   Sl+    0:00      \_ kpcc-download
+    ...

+If you want to shut things down, kill the manager pid

+    $ kill 16885

+Which is also stored in a pid file in the storage directory, which we will now go over.

 In the storage directory you should see something like this:

  * config.db      - An sqlite3 database of intents and key/values